 The related parties that meet the threshold of €750.000 per category of transaction, have obligation to prepare a Master File, Local File and the Table of Summarized Information (“TSI”).

-- The TSI: should be prepared and submitted annually to the Tax Authorities along with the Tax Return of the taxpayer
+- The TSI: should be prepared and submitted annually to the Tax Authorities along with the Tax Return of the taxpayer (no threshold applies)

 - The Local File: should be prepared by all taxpayers involved in controlled transactions before the tax return filing deadline